 NOTE: Important!
 Your Keenetic in Adapter mode must be within the Wi-Fi coverage of the main router.

-Customers connected to a Keenetic in Adapter mode will receive an IP address from the main router.
+Customers connected to a Keenetic in Adapter Mode will receive an IP address from the main router.
 You can see who is connected and their IP addresses on the main router.
-In Keenetic routers, you can view the IP addresses in the web interface on the 'Device lists' page.
+In Keenetic routers, you can view the IP addresses in the web interface on the 'Client Lists' page.

 In our example, the client received an IP address of 10.10.10.28 from the main Keenetic router.

-In the 'Adapter' operating mode, you can use any available network ports to connect devices with an Ethernet port.
+In the 'Adapter' operating mode, you can use any available network ports to connect clients with an Ethernet port.